Travel Report: Sihanoukville, Cambodia.

 In fact, I remember having to buy two bananas and a mango just for the privilege of the above photograph.
 Nevertheless, I really enjoyed our time at Amber’s Bar, which has sadly closed in the years since our visit.

 When we grew restless, Wonderboy and I would take a stroll down Otres Beach 1.
-We’d read that this was Sihanoukville’s busiest and most popular beach, but there was very little happening during our two day stay.
-And that was just fine with us.
+We’d read that this was Sihanoukville’s busiest and most popular beach.
+But there was very little happening during our two day stay, which was just fine with us.

 Otres Beach 1.